Tomorrow is St Nicholas Day. What a perfect opportunity to begin your Christmas Around the World study.

 Hearing of the poor man’s plight, Nicholas decided to help him, but being too modest to help the man in public (or to save the man the humiliation of accepting charity), he went to his house under the cover of night and threw three purses (one for each daughter) filled with gold coins through the window opening into the man’s house.

-When you look at the historical background of St. Nicholas, I think it puts some of our Christmas traditions in perspective.
+When you look at the historical background of St Nicholas, I think it puts some of our Christmas traditions in perspective.
 What do you think?
+Watch here or below

 Advent & Christmas Activities for Kids

-- Research St. Nicholas to discover more stories of how he helped kids.
+- Research St Nicholas Day to discover more stories of how he helped kids.

 - Let each child put out shoes next to their bedroom.
 Fill the shoes with small treats from the dollar store or fruit & candy.